scarrazza/apfel/README.md

 QCD+QED evolution equations are solved in x-space by means of higher order interpolations and Runge-Kutta techniques.

-The APFEL library is accessible also through APFEL Web interface.
-APFEL Web provides an online web-application which integrates several HEP softwares providing a complete suite plotting tools for PDF analyses (http://apfel.mi.infn.it/).
+The APFEL library is accessible also through the APFEL Web interface.
+APFEL Web provides an online web-application which integrates several HEP softwares providing a complete suite plotting tools for PDFs and many related quantities (http://apfel.mi.infn.it/).

 ## Download